-- 1. Shoreline Conditional Use means a use, development, or substantial development classified as a conditional use or is not classified within the applicable development regulation occurring within a shoreline jurisdiction of the City. - 2.
-Shoreline Substantial Development Permit shall mean any development of which the total cost or fair market value exceeds eight thousand five hundred and four dollars, or any development which materially interferes with the normal public use of the water or shorelines of the state. - 3.
+- 2. Shoreline Substantial Development Permit shall mean any development of which the total cost or fair market value exceeds five thousand dollars, or any development which materially interferes with the normal public use of the water or shorelines of the state. - 3.
 Shoreline Variance means to grant relief from the specific bulk, dimensional or performance standards of this Title to a particular piece of property located in a shoreline jurisdiction of the City, which because of peculiar physical characteristics, would be deprived privileges commonly enjoyed by other properties in the same area.
 A shoreline variance shall not allow a use that is otherwise prohibited. - LL.
 Seismic hazard areas: Areas subject to severe risk of damage as a result of earthquake induced ground shaking, slope failure, settlement, or soil liquefaction. - MM.
 Subdivision: The division of land into five (5) or more lots, tracts, parcels, sites or divisions for the purpose of sale or lease - NN.
 Short Subdivision: The division of land into four (4) or fewer lots, tracts, or parcels for the purpose of sale or lease. - OO.
 Water-Dependent Use: A use or portion of a use which cannot exist in a location that is not adjacent to the water and which is dependent on the water by reason of the intrinsic nature of its operations. - PP. Water-Enjoyment Use: A recreational or similar use facilitating public access to the shoreline as a primary character of the use; or, a use that provides for recreational use or aesthetic enjoyment of the shoreline for a substantial number of people as a general character of the use and which, through location, design and operation assures the public's ability to enjoy the physical and aesthetic qualities of the shoreline.
 In order to qualify as a water-enjoyment use, the use must be open to the public and the shoreline oriented space within the project must be devoted to the specific aspects of the use that foster shoreline enjoyment. - QQ.
 Water-Oriented Use: Any one or a combination of water-dependent, water-related or water-enjoyment uses. - RR.
 Wetlands are areas that are inundated or saturated by surface water or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
-Wetlands do not include those artificial wetlands intentionally created from non-wetland sites, grasslined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities, or those wetlands created after July 1, 1990, that were unintentionally created as a result of the construction of a road, street, or highway.
+Wetlands do not include those artificial wetlands intentionally created from non-wetland sites, grass-lined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities, or those wetlands created after July 1, 1990, that were unintentionally created as a result of the construction of a road, street, or highway.
 However, wetlands may include those artificial wetlands intentionally created from non-wetland areas created to mitigate conversion of wetlands (RCW 36.70A.030 (21).